Kvas1988/mitrasoft_test/README.md

 ### gRPC

+There's implementation of gRPC in client app.

-At this moment you can send messages by gRPC with [grpcurl tool](https://github.com/fullstorydev/grpcurl).
+Also you can send messages by gRPC with [grpcurl tool](https://github.com/fullstorydev/grpcurl).
 For MacOs you can get it with Homebrew:
 '''bash
 brew install grpcurl